+The design of open space can give a development character and interest, allowing visitors to linger longer in a place.

+Building design should respond positively to a space by creating direct, preferrable level, access into adjoining outside areas.

+Laneways provide open space amenity as well as improving connectivity.
-A Open space should be visually and aesthetically attractive and integrate well with surrounding buildings.
-Public and private spaces should be clearly defined through landscape or material changes.

-B Views between private and public spaces should be encouraged to allow for informal surveillance and social interactions between the private and public realm.
-The development should offer visual, and where possible physical connections through to adjoining open spaces.

-- Consideration should be given to whether the open space is intended to be held in private or public ownership and how the maintenance of these spaces will be managed. - D If intended to be held in public ownership, the space should be in accordance with the Parks and Open Space Strategy.
-Talk to the QLDC Parks and Reserves team for advice in this regard.

-E If intended to be held in private ownership, consider the intended users and how they will use these spaces.

-F The design of the open space should provide opportunities for its intended users to encourage the activation of the space.
-This could be in the form of connections, seating, shade and amenity and passive and/or active recreation.
-G Universal design and CPTED principles should be considered in the design of open spaces and common areas.
+- A Open space needs to be visually and aesthetically attractive and integrate well with surrounding buildings.
+Public and private spaces should be clearly defined through landscape or material changes. - B Views between private and public spaces are encouraged to allow for informal surveillance and social interactions between the private and public realm.
+The development should offer visual, and where possible physical connections through to adjoining open spaces. - Consideration needs to be given to whether the open space is intended to be held in private or public ownership and how the maintenance of these spaces will be managed. - If intended to be held in public ownership, the space should be in accordance with the Parks and Open Space Strategy.
+Talk to the QLDC Parks and Reserves team for advice in this regard. - If intended to be held in private ownership, consider the intended users and how they will use these spaces. - F The design of the open space should provide opportunities for its intended users to encourage the activation of the space.
+This could be in the form of connections, seating, shade and amenity and passive and/or active recreation. - G Universal design and CPTED principles should be considered in the design of open spaces and common areas.